Ivan Drach

-Ivan Fedorovych Drach (Іва́н Фе́дорович Драч; 17 October 1936 – 19 June 2018) was a Ukrainian poet, screenwriter, literary critic, politician, and political activist.
+Ivan Fedorovych Drach (Іван Федорович Драч; 17 October 1936 – 19 June 2018) was a Ukrainian poet, screenwriter, literary critic, politician, and political activist.

 Drach played an important role in the founding of Rukh – the People's Movement of Ukraine – and led the organisation from 1989 to 1992.

 Biography

 Ivan Drach was born 17 October 1936, in Telizhyntsi, Kyiv Oblast, Ukrainian SSR and died in 2018 at the age of 81.

 Early life

 Drach was born to a family of collective farmers His father worked in a beet sugar refinery and Drach's mother worked on a farm.

 Education

 After finishing high school, Ivan Drach complied with military service, after which he studied in the Faculty of Language and Literature of Kyiv University from 1959 to 1963.
 Drach would write in his diaries and then note in later interviews that students at University looked down on him for his peasantry and Ukrainian language.